countpauper/countpauper/Angel/Design/Language Design.md

 ## Clauses with variable arguments
 These define a generic case.
 The variables have the scope of that clause.
-When matching the query, the equivalence is added to the hypothesis and while matching the other predicates in that clause it will be used to instantiate variable predicates.
+When matching the query, the instantiation is added to the hypothesis and while matching the other predicates in that clause it will be used to substitute variable predicates.
 ```
 cat($X): hairy($X)
 hairy(ginny)